droyti/PTROD/README.md

   I built this extension after seeing a suggestion for it in a [reddit thread](https://www.reddit.com/r/LivestreamFail/comments/r3hifl/according_to_linus_sebastian_ltt_youtube_ignored/hmby9iw/?context=10000).
 This was created in the hopes of spurring more discussion on the topic, and keeping the legacy of the dislike button alive!

+  # Known Issues

+  * This currently only works on accounts where the dislike counter is already hidden - if you can still see a number of dislikes, it won't do anything.
+Working on a fix, keep your eyes on this page!

 </div>